hi-ogawa/vscode-extension-shell-shortcut/README.md

 # vscode-extension-shell-shortcut

-This extension allows executing shell commands from the editor and aims to replace various "ad-hoc" extensions e.g.
+This extension allows executing shell commands from the editor based on a currently opened file.
+As a generalized alternative, it can replace various single-purpose extensions e.g.

 - https://github.com/euskadi31/vscode-json-pretty-printer
 - https://github.com/hyeongyun0916/GZIP_Decompressor